 Yvette is often called on to represent these clients in their most important litigation matters.
 She is highly experienced in all aspects of litigation and trial work and often leads teams of lawyers handling large-scale and high-profile litigation.
 Recent representative matters include the following:

 - Represented an energy company in a high-stakes and confidential natural gas arbitration related to a complex oil and gas pipeline.

-- Leading a multistate team of litigators representing Aspen Insurance in COVID-19 business interruption coverage litigation involving multiple state and federal lawsuits in Florida, Illinois, Texas, Washington, Kansas, New York, and Missouri and putative class actions.
+- Leading a multistate team of litigators representing Aspen Insurance in COVID-19 business interruption coverage litigation involving over 40 state and federal lawsuits in Florida, Illinois, Texas, Washington, Kansas, New York, and Missouri and putative class actions.
 In several of these cases, the courts have granted Aspen’s dispositive motions.
 Yvette’s work on these cases has produced several nationwide dismissals and recognition by The American Lawyer four times.

 - Successfully represented Neiman Marcus Group in a high-profile data privacy and wiretapping class action.
 After successful defense motions, the plaintiff voluntarily dismissed the case with minimal disruption to Neiman Marcus.
 Yvette’s work on this case resulted in recognition by The American Lawyer.

 - Led a multipractice team of lawyers defending SAExploration in a series of civil, criminal, and regulatory complaints and investigations.
 Coordinated very favorable settlements with regulators and civil plaintiffs.

 - Led a team representing Texas Pacific Land Trust in a high-profile litigation against a group of dissident shareholders in the largest board proxy contest of the 2019 proxy season.
 The litigation was settled favorably and featured in the International Herald Tribune.

 - Represented Forescout Technologies in a successful arbitration resulting in the court granting a TRO request related to a breach-of-separation agreement with a former senior executive.